Learn more from trusted VA providers

 - Millions of people in the United States have now received COVID-19 vaccines.
 Serious safety problems are rare.
-The monitoring systems have found only 2 serious health problems after vaccination.
-Both of these health problems are rare.
+The monitoring systems have found only 4 serious health problems after vaccination.
+These health problems are rare.

 Learn more about these rare problems on the CDC website

 - COVID-19 vaccines continue to undergo the most intense safety monitoring in U.S. history.
 The FDA and CDC respond right away if data shows a vaccine may cause health problems—no matter how rare.